Skip to content

 Expense

-Apple devices tend to have higher price tags than Android, so they generally require a larger upfront investment.
+Apple devices tend to have higher price tags than Androids, so they generally require a larger up-front investment.
 However, their greater longevity and efficiency of management may make them more budget friendly in the long run.

 Security